 Hearing a message consistently over time helps young people remember.
-Our content is designed to support this, for example watching See, Think, Speak and asking when students might need to use the mantra will help embed the key learnings.
+Our content is designed to support this, for example repeating the Safer Journeys Anthem song and personalising it to your school will help embed the key learnings.

 4. ...with a little help from your friends